bitdancer/dinsd/doc/relational_python.rst

 This file contains blocks of tests that are meant to exercise edge cases as well as the primary test cases and examples, because it is the test document that I used as I was building the system.
-It is, therefore, a cross between a design document, a literate test document, and a detailed discussion of the system mechanics, and a comparison of dinsd to *Tutorial D*.
+It is, therefore, a cross between a design document, a literate test document, a somewhat detailed discussion of the system mechanics, and a comparison of dinsd to *Tutorial D*.
 It may not be the best possible introduction to dinsd, but if you can make your way through it you will have a fairly deep understanding of dinsd and its relationship to